Skip to main content

 Precise event timing and signal alignment

-• Speed, Ax and CAN signals merged on a single time base in the VBOX 4
+• Speed, Acceleration and CAN signals merged on a single time base in the VBOX 4

-• Optional brake trigger input captures the exact moment braking begins
+• Optional brake trigger input marks the exact moment braking begins

-• Pedal force sensor (optional) records driver input alongside vehicle response
+• Optional pedal force sensor records driver input alongside vehicle response

 One setup from development to sign-off